SCOTUS nominee Amy Coney Barrett faces senators on health care, legal precedent

 She appeared stumped when Sen. Patrick Leahy, D-Vt., tried to put her on the spot about several details of the health care law's effects.
 She could not recite specifics, including that 23 million people are covered by the law or that more than 2 million young people are on their parents' health insurance.

 The Indiana judge, accompanied by her family, described herself as taking a conservative, originalist approach to the Constitution.
-She told the senators that while she admires Scalia, her conservative mentor for whom she once clerked, she would bring her own approach.
+A former law professor, she told the senators that while she admires Scalia, her conservative mentor for whom she once clerked, she would bring her own approach.

 "You would not be getting Justice Scalia, you would be getting Justice Barrett," she declared.

-Senators probed her views on gun ownership and racial equity, at one point drawing an emotional response from the mother of seven, whose children include two adopted from Haiti, as she described watching the video of the death of George Floyd at the hands of police.
+Senators probed her views on gun ownership, gay marriage and racial equity, at one point drawing an emotional response from the mother of seven, whose children include two adopted from Haiti, as she described watching the video of the death of George Floyd at the hands of police.

 "Racism persists," she said, adding that Floyd's death had a "very personal" effect on her family and that she and her children wept over it.
 But she told Sen. Dick Durbin, D-Ill., that "making broader diagnoses about the problem of racism is kind of beyond what I'm capable of doing as a judge."